 How about the 12-inch MacBook?

-You might expect the MacBook to easily walk over its older siblings.
+You might expectk to easily walk over its older siblings.
 It’s slimmer, lighter, and more portable.
 Fanless and wafer-thin, the MacBook looks like a laptop from the future.
 But it has some glaring flaws.

 The first problem is the processor.
 Intel’s Core M is pretty advanced for a mobile processor, but it’s also meant for extremely slim systems that are often passively cooled.
 That means it can’t be as quick as its siblings, or it’ll melt itself into a puddle of goo.
-In our initial review of the MacBook, we found it offers roughly three-quarters the performance of a standard fifth-generation Core, which is now three generations behind the most recent processors from Intel.
+In our initial review of the MacBook, we found it offers roughly three-quarters the performance of a standard fifth-generation Core CPU, which is now four generations behind the most recent processors from Intel.

 Apple attempted to fix the poor performance with a processor update in mid-2017.
 Moving it up to seventh-generation processors, the MacBook now offers three options: The $1,300 “Core m3,” the $1,600 “Core i5,” and the $1,750 “Core i7.”
-In our tests, the Core m3 showed itself to be impressive for a mobile processor, competing with the MateBook X’s Core i5-7200U in single-core performance, but it still lags behind the previous generation MacBook Pro.
+In our tests, the Core m3 showed itself to be impressive for a mobile processor, competing with its contemporaries at the time, but it still lags behind the previous generation MacBook Pro.

 While we haven’t tested it yet, it should be noted that the “Core i5 and i7” versions of the MacBook are not the same i5-7200U and i7-7500U processors you’ll find in something like the MacBook Pro or other Windows laptops.
 Rather, they’re rebranded, seventh-generation i5-7Y54 and i7-7Y75 versions of the old low-powered Core chips — you can blame Intel for the confusion there.
-And given Intel’s latest 8th-generation CPUs that are now quad-core and even faster and more efficient, the MacBook’s performance falls even further behind.
+And given Intel’s 8th-generation CPUs that are now quad-core and even faster and more efficient, the MacBook’s performance falls even further behind.